lindbergryan04/RecipeRater_report/README.md

 Now that we have our balance score, lets perform our hypothesis test.
 For this section, we had a friend calculate 30 random recipes by hand, using his own intuition, given the information that 'balance' is a defined as a balance between time, healthiness, and rating as a proxy for taste.

 We would like to test if our algorithmically calculated balance scores reflect what someone with similar priorities in their diet might score a recipe.

+Our test statistic is the correlation between human balance scores and algorithmically calculated balance scores.

 - Null Hypothesis (H0):